zesty-co/terraform-kompass-compute/README.md

 Ensure that you configure the providers and the variables, as described.

-Copy the quick-start code to your terminal.
+Copy the quick-start code to your filesystem.
 Customize it as needed for your environment, then apply it.

 ### Detailed installation

 For the most basic installation, create a Terraform configuration with the following components:

 1. A provider configuration section that describes:
     - **AWS provider**: gets cluster information
     - **Helm provider**: deploys the Kompass Compute Helm chart
 2. Invocation of the **kompass-compute** module that installs all required AWS resources and the helm_release resource to deploy the Kompass Compute Helm chart.

 The output of the kompass-compute module includes a values.yaml file that gives the kompass-compute helm chart knowledge about the location of the deployed cloud resources.
 The following configurations do all the required data transfer.